 An Oneida County Correction Officer is a sworn Peace Officer as prescribed under New York State Criminal Procedure Law section 2.10.
-These uniformed members of the Sheriff's Office have the primary responsibility is the enforcement of rules and regulations governing security, conduct, discipline, safety and general well being of inmates of the county correctional facility.
+These uniformed members of the Sheriff's Office have the primary responsibility of the enforcement of rules and regulations governing the security, conduct, discipline, safety, and general well-being of inmates of the county correctional facility.
 To accomplish these tasks, a Correction Officer must master many skills:

-- Make periodic rounds, supervise the movement and activities of inmates and maintain jail security at an assigned post or cell or tier.
+- Make periodic rounds, supervise the movement and activities of inmates, and maintain jail security at an assigned post, cell, or tier.

 - Issue clothing and bedding and instruct inmates in proper care.